 Inherently, CCM is a fixed-point arithmetic method.
 Thus, it maps real numbers to integers.
 This is done by multiplying the input real number by a scaling factor, doing all the computations in this integer space, then dividing by the scaling factor at the end.
 Such is done to avoid floating-point arithmetic, which as we've learned in this class is slow and computationally expensive β especially when systems don't have a floating point unit (FPU) [13].

-Since both members of our group own and actively use Raspberry Pi boards, we decided to tailor our CCM implementation to this specific hardware.
+Since I own and actively use a Raspberry Pi board, I decided to tailor our CCM implementation to this specific hardware.
 To be exact, we are developing our solution for the Raspberry Pi 4 B 8GB board with a Broadcom BCM2711 SoC.
 This SoC has a 1.8 GHz 64-bit quad-core ARM Cortex-A72, with a 1 MB shared L2 cache [1].
 It has a 64-bit arm64 ARMv8-A architecture.
 We are using gcc

 as our compiler.